 - Choose Custom URL for Link To and add the URL of your social page;

-- Choose Full Size for Size (make sure you add proper sized icons);
+- Choose Full Size for Size (make sure you add properly sized icons);

 - Press Insert into page.